Party for Socialism and Liberation

 The Party for Socialism and Liberation (PSL) is a communist political party in the United States.
 PSL formed in 2004, when its members split from the Workers World Party.

-PSL describes itself as a revolutionary socialist party, as the party believes that only a revolution can end capitalism and establish socialism.
+PSL describes itself as a revolutionary socialist party in the Leninist tradition, because the party believes that only a revolution can end capitalism and establish socialism.
 PSL pursues this goal by participating in local protests, running candidates in elections, and conducting political education.

 Notable members include Claudia De la Cruz, Eugene Puryear, Gloria La Riva, Jodi Dean, and Michael Prysner.

 Organization

 Membership

 PSL does not release membership numbers.
-In 2022, PSL claimed an "organized presence in over 100 cities".
-In 2024, PSL was "in over 50 cities across the United States".
+In 2019, PSL reported branches in "some 90 cities" or "nearly 100 cities".
+In 2022, PSL reported an "organized presence in over 100 cities".
+In 2024, PSL reported being "in over 50 cities".

 PSL is a democratic centralist party, which means that "all members, including those who disagree, are duty bound to publicly defend and carry out" all PSL decisions.
 PSL's highest body is its Party Congress, held "every two to three years", which selects its Central Committee leadership.
 The PSL Central Committee can appoint up to "40 percent" of Congress delegates.